weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 One of the most common use cases is text similarity search.
 As we have a `text2vec` module enabled, we can use the `nearText` parameter for this purpose.

-If you wanted to find entries which related to famous scientists, you can apply the `nearText` parameter like so:
+If you wanted to find entries which related to biology, you can apply the `nearText` parameter like so:

 import CodeAutoschemaNeartext from '/_includes/code/quickstart.autoschema.neartext.mdx'